Frankluox/LightningFSL/README.md

 ## Implemented Few-shot classification Results

 Implemented results on few-shot classification datasets.
 The average results of 2,000 randomly sampled episodes repeated 5 times for 1/5-shot evaluation with 95% confidence interval are reported.
-The results will be gradually updated.

 ### miniImageNet Dataset